delphic/Fury/docs/Fury Overview.md

 Try to keep class members public and rely on people using their head (i.e. don't enforce copy vector values, they should do that themselves).
 Whilst this might result in more errors, it gives greater flexibility and much more straight forward code.

-Avoid the new keyword where-ever possible, use literals, class format is designed accordingly.
+Avoid the new keyword where-ever possible, use literals, module format is designed accordingly.

 Readable variable names, everywhere, no short-hands / abbreviations, avoid jargon where possible.
 Only indices are allowed to be single letter.
 * Only exceptions are: variables which are used extremely often; e.g. the webGraphicsLibraryContext -> 'gl', and abbreviations which are _extremely_ well known jargon, e.g. 'fov'